sagemathinc/cocalc/notes/final_push.md

   - time to save: 44s (index), 3m26s (save), 2m20s (fsck)
   - archive size before second fsck: 1.6G, after: 1.6G
   - time to restore everything:

+[x] (0:30?)
+(1:30)[slow due to distractions] learn about cassandra list type and about git files, etc.; not going to use cassandra lists for the actual blobs, etc., since they are for a different problem, and get read completely.

+[x] (1:00?)
+(1:30)[distractions] determine exactly what files need to be stored in the database

+   - all the actual pack/idx files
+   - the value in "refs/heads/project"      (this is a file with a hash in it)

+   Optimizations (bup automatically recreates all these files, so storing them in the db is probably a waste of space).
+       - store all objects/pack/*midx* files
+       - objects/pack/bup.bloom
+       - various index cache files

+   I just tried this branch:
+     git clone https://github.com/zoranzaric/bup.git -b locked-repack locked-repack-2

+   and it provides a "bup repack" command.
+When run it replaces *all* the idx/pack files, no matter how many, by exactly two files.
+I *might* need to use this when the number of snapshots for a given project gets very large, hence extracting it to the local filesystem would involving pulling thousands of tiny files from cassandra, etc., which would be very inefficient.
+With bup repack, I would run it, create two new idx/pack pairs, save them to the DB, then change the project meta-info, and delete all the other idx/pack files associated to that project.

+[x] (1:00?) add functionality to cassaandra.coffee to support what is needed (if necessary) -- nothing needed

+Schema:

+    CREATE TABLE project_bups (
+         project_id  uuid,
+         time        timestamp,     /* when inserted */
+         sha1        varchar,       /* sha1 hash of pack file */
+         pack        blob,          /* contents of pack file */ idx         blob,          /* index into this pack file */ head        varchar,       /* head, when this pack file was the newest */ PRIMARY KEY(project_id, time)
+    ) WITH CLUSTERING ORDER BY (time ASC);

+    UPDATE project_bups set sha1='7c814e1daea739e910693ff65d5046bf724ff807', head='7c814e1daea739e910693ff65d5046bf724ff807' where project_id=6a63fd69-c1c7-4960-9299-54cb96523966 and time=9390823493;
+    UPDATE project_bups set sha1='7c814e1daea739e910693ff65d5046bf724ff817', head='7c814e1daea739e910693ff65d5046bf724ff817' where project_id=6a63fd69-c1c7-4960-9299-54cb96523966 and time=9390823500;
+    UPDATE project_bups set sha1='7c814e1daea739e910693ff65d5046bf724ff810', head='7c814e1daea739e910693ff65d5046bf724ff810' where project_id=6a63fd69-c1c7-4960-9299-54cb96523966 and time=9390823400;

+It Works:

+    cqlsh:test> select * from project_bups where project_id=6a63fd69-c1c7-4960-9299-54cb96523966;
+    cqlsh:test> select * from project_bups where project_id=6a63fd69-c1c7-4960-9299-54cb96523966 and time >= 9390823493;

+[x] (0:30?) create a table (in db_schema) with one row for each project backup, or add to the existing project schema (not sure which is best).

+### the code below will just go in a new section of backup.coffee.

+[x] (1:00?) get_from_database
+     INPUT: project_id, path
+     EFFECT:
+         - fuse unmount if needed
+         - pulls what is needed to update bup archive in path to current version in database
+         - fuse mount

+## On storm:

+    t={};require('backup').snapshot(keyspace:'salvus', hosts:['10.2.1.2'], cb:(err,s)->t.s=s)
+    t.s.project("0cac77f9-ee2f-4342-bbfa-8389f8231a4b", (err, p) -> t.p=p)

+[x] (1:00?) snapshot
+     INPUT: project_id, path
+     EFFECT:
+        - does above update to path
+        - makes a new snapshot of remote project (wherever it is) -- save everything except .sagemathcloud and .sage/gap and .forever
+        - if there were actual changes (!), writes them to db (worry about timeouts/size); make sure last change time is stored in db.

+[x] (1:00?) push
+     calls the get function above, then bup restore, then rsync's the result to username@host

+Write speed is slow.
+I'm trying this fork: npm install git://github.com/pooyasencha/helenus.git

+   NOPE.

+   Try Python's driver...
+NOPE.

+Look, write speed doesn't matter much for this, since it won't hold up anything the user is doing, and only ever happens once (and usually is fast).
+`

+[x] (0:30?) implement and test chunked *read* from database.

+[x] (0:30?) set the latest date when creating project object, based on what is in filesystem; important for restarting daemon and not throwing away state.

+[x] (0:10?) quick speed test with no compression. (no noticeable difference)

+[x] lots of little bug fixes and robusteness improvements in db project snapshots

+---